 There are ways to help a child with ADHD.
 As a parent, you are very important in the treatment process.
-Your child’s doctor will help you plan for managing your child’s ADHD.
-Most plans include:
+Your child’s doctor will help you create a plan to manage your child’s ADHD.
+Your child’s plan may include:

 Your child’s doctor will help find what works best for your child.
 If stimulants are not helping your child, your doctor may suggest other options.
 They will work with you to find one that works.
 It is important for your child to have regular checkups when taking medicine.
 This is to track how well the medicine is working.

-Behavior Therapy: This approach focuses on helping children learn ways to replace bad habits with good ones.
+This approach helps children learn ways to replace bad habits with good ones.
 Examples include: